ProgrammingBlockchain/ProgrammingBlockchain/key_generation/key_generation.md

 *   All backups of your wallet that you have will become outdated when you generate a new key.

-BIP 32, or Hierarchical Deterministic Wallets (HD wallets) proposes another solution, which is more widely supported.
+BIP 32, or Hierarchical Deterministic Wallets (HD wallets), proposes another solution which is more widely supported.

 ## HD Wallet (BIP 32) {#hd-wallet-bip-32}